Neighbours Fund

 Five reserves have been established in the Neighbours Fund.
 These reserves are amounts set aside from the Neighbours Fund revenue for specific purposes.
 The reserves are:

-• Infrastructure Replacement Reserve: used to fund major repairs and the replacement infrastructure in the neighbourhoods.
+• Infrastructure Replacement Reserve: used to fund repairs and the replacement infrastructure in the neighbourhoods.

 • Rate Stabilization Reserve: provides a cushion in the event that the services levy decreases from one year to the next.